-Decision: Based on the results of AC 2022-2023, in AC 2023-2024, to drive the cycle of improvement, the faculty will bring together a cohort of grad students during the July session on campus.
-A faculty member will be appointed to work with Alumni Affairs to collect what data is available as well as establishing a departmental exit survey for graduates.
+Based on the AC 2022-2023 results analysis, the faculty implemented the following changes in AC 2023-2024.
+The faculty brought together a cohort of graduate students during the July session on campus.
+A faculty member was appointed to work with Alumni Affairs to collect the available data and establish a department exit survey for graduates.